-- 2.3 Reorganisation protection in Primary Schools is split into three different types and in all cases is based on a guaranteed number of funded pupils, the three groups are: - 1) Where the increase in pupils triggers enough funding that will meet the cost of the resource needed to support the additional intake, see example 1, paragraph 2.5 for an illustration - 2) Where the increase in PAN will take a longer period of time to fill up and provide the necessary level of resources needed to cover the costs of the additional intake, see example 2, paragraph 2.6 for an illustration - 3) Where the initial year group intake is in school year groups 1 to 6 and not year R. Protection is provided for the full period until the pupils leave in year 6.
-See example 3 paragraph 2.7 for an illustration. - 2.4 Growth funding will only be triggered where the increase to the PAN is over a certain threshold, for a primary school it will be 20% and for a Secondary school it will be 10%.
+- 2.2 Reorganisation protection in Primary Schools is split into three different types and in all cases is based on a guaranteed number of funded pupils.
+The three groups are: - 1) Where the increase in pupils triggers enough funding that will meet the cost of the resource needed to support the additional intake, see example 1, paragraph 2.5 for an illustration. - 2) Where the increase in PAN will take a longer period of time to fill up and provide the necessary level of resources needed to cover the costs of the additional intake, see example 2, paragraph 2.6 for an illustration. - 3) Where the initial year group intake is in school year groups 1 to 6 and not year R. Protection is provided for the full period that any additional classes remain open until the pupils leave the school.
+See example 3 paragraph 2.7 for an illustration. - 2.3 Growth funding will only be triggered where the increase to the PAN is over a certain threshold, for a primary school it will be 20% and for a Secondary school it will be 10%.
 For example, if a primary school was increasing its PAN from 30 to 45 this would trigger funding as it is an increase of 50%.
 However, if a Primary school was increasing its PAN from 28 to 30 this would not trigger funding as it is an increase of 7% and below the 20% threshold.
-The rationale for applying a threshold is that the additional number of pupils would not constitute an increase in additional resources. - 2.5 Example 1 Where the increase in the PAN is 30, the extra pupils will fully fund the additional class.
-In this instance protection will be provided in the year of admission only. - 2.6 Example 2 There are a wide range of PANs in the primary school phase.
-Sometimes where a school increases it's PAN the initial change creates a situation where in the short term the schools finds that it has an uneconomical PAN.
+The rationale for applying a threshold is that the additional number of pupils would not constitute an increase in additional resources.

+- 2.4 Example 1 Where the increase in the PAN is 30, the extra pupils will fully fund the additional class.
+In this instance protection will be provided in the year of admission only. - 2.5 Example 2 There are a wide range of PANs in the primary school phase.
+Sometimes where a school increases its PAN the initial change creates a situation where in the short term the schools finds that it has an uneconomical PAN.
 The best way to explain this is by looking at a primary school that has its PAN increased from 20 to 30 pupils.
 The Primary school has to comply with Infant Class Size legislation (cannot exceed more than 30 pupils in an infant class).
-Before the increase to the schools PAN, there would have been two classes for pupils in Years R to 2 (Yr R- 20, Yr 1-20 & Yr 2-20 = 60 pupils / 2 = 30 per class).
-However the change in the PAN would force the class structure of the school to change as follows:

-- In Yr 1 the schools PAN will be (Yr R- 30, Yr 1-20 & Yr 2-20 = 70 pupils) - In Yr 2 the schools PAN will be (Yr R- 30, Yr 1-30 & Yr 2-20 = 80 pupils) - In Yr 3 the schools PAN will be (Yr R- 30, Yr 1-30 & Yr 2-30 = 90 pupils)
+Before the increase to the schools PAN, there would have been two classes for pupils in Years R to 2 (Year R=20, Year 1=20 and Year 2=20 so 60 pupils in total, therefore 30 per class).
+However, the change in the PAN would force the class structure of the school to change as follows: - In Year 1 the schools PAN will be (Year R- 30, Year 1-20 & Year 2-20 = 70 pupils) - In Year 2 the schools PAN will be (Year R- 30, Year 1-30 & Year 2-20 = 80 pupils) - In Year 3 the schools PAN will be (Year R- 30, Year 1-30 & Year 2-30 = 90 pupils)